Papaalfa/DevDataProdProj/README.md

 # DevDataProdProj
 This repo is created to submit the Developing Data Products Course Project
+The app is available in here: https://zimin.shinyapps.io/rrrpapp/

 ## Russian Rouble Rate Prediction Application Users Manual
 ### Introduction